 - Propane extractions are growing in popularity, as they are said to leave less residual PPM after purge (good for taste and your lungs) and, similar to butane, can be made into a variety of different waxes.
 Knowing how to make wax dabs without butane sometimes just means using a different hydrocarbon.

-It is important to note that many states either have banned home manufacturing of concentrated cannabis waxes.
-Many of the solvents used to extract cannabinoids are themselves highly flammable and once you start putting them under pressure, the risk of fire compounds, making explosions possible.
+It’s important to note that many states either have banned home manufacturing of concentrated cannabis waxes.
+Many of the solvents used to extract cannabinoids are themselves highly flammable and once you start putting them under pressure, the risk of fire grows exponentially, making explosions possible.
+Consumers trying DIY concentrates at home are, naturally, not professionals, so the chance of accidents is way higher.
 Colorado, for instance, has made it a class two felony–placing it in the same category as running a drug lab–to make extractions with hazardous substances such as hydrocarbons without a license.

 Where to make your wax